wavefrontHQ/wavefront-sdk-python/README.md

 wavefront_sender = client_factory.get_client()
 ```

-## Send a Single Data Point to Wavefront
+## Send a Single Data Point

-The following examples show how to send a single data point to Wavefront.
-You use the Wavefront sender you created above.
+The following examples show how to send a single data point to the service.
+You use the Wavefront Sender you created above.

 ### Single Metric or  Delta Counter